MSilva98/MultiGoal_Nav_Mobile_Robot_HRL/README.md

-# Grid Like Representations and Hierarchical Reinforcement Learning for Robot Navigation
+# Multi-Goal Navigation of a Mobile Robot Using Hierarchical Reinforcement Learning
 Master Dissertation in MIECT - UA - 2020/2021

 ## Compile Thesis